Table of Contents

 The mission of ODS is to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, stimulating and supporting research, disseminating research results, and educating the public to foster an enhanced quality of life and health for the U.S. population.

-Research interests of ODS are not limited to specific health conditions, organ systems or populations groups.
-ODS supports all types of research, including pre-clinical, clinical, behavioral, and epidemiological, in which the primary emphasis is the investigation of dietary supplements and/or their ingredients.
+ODS supports all types of research including pre-clinical, clinical, behavioral, and epidemiological, in which the primary emphasis is the investigation of dietary supplements and/or their ingredients*.
+ODS research interests are not limited to specific health conditions, organ systems or populations groups.

-[Note: As defined by Congress in the 1994 Dietary Supplement Health and Education Act a dietary supplement is a product (other than tobacco) that is intended to supplement the diet; contains one or more dietary ingredients (including vitamins; minerals; herbs or other botanicals; amino acids; and other substances) or their constituents; is intended to be taken by mouth as a pill, capsule, tablet, or liquid.]
+[*As defined by Congress in the 1994 Dietary Supplement Health and Education Act, a dietary supplement is a product (other than tobacco) that is intended to supplement the diet; contains one or more dietary ingredients (including vitamins, minerals, herbs or other botanicals, amino acids, and other substances) or their constituents; and is intended to be taken by mouth as a pill, capsule, tablet, or liquid.]

 Due to constrained budgets, ODS mission-relevant research will be focused on the above areas.
-For FY2014, ODS will not entertain grants that have disease treatment as a focus.
+For FY2017, ODS will not entertain grants that have disease treatment as a focus.

 Examples of research projects that fall within the mission of ODS include but are not limited to: